Monte Carlo vs Sifflet

 Who should choose Sifflet?

-Data engineers and analysts looking for automated solutions to ensure data quality.
+Data engineers and analysts who need automated data validation and anomaly detection to ensure data reliability.

-• You want to detect anomalies in your data in real-time.
+• You want to reduce manual effort in monitoring data quality

-• Your team requires lineage tracking for data reliability.
+• Your team requires lineage tracking to understand data dependencies

 Who should avoid Sifflet?

-• Free-tier limits are a blocker for your data volume.
+• Free-tier limits are a blocker for your data volume or feature needs

 Key decision factor